 Yavuz is currently Postdoctoral Research Associate at the Arnamagnæan Institute at the University of Copenhagen working on Latin manuscripts in the Arnamagnæan Collection.
 Between August 2016 and August 2018, Yavuz was Marie Skłodowska-Curie Fellow at the Arnamagnæan Institute at the University of Copenhagen, working on her EU-funded project entitled “Transtextual Networks in the European Middle Ages: A Digital Corpus of the Trojan Narrative in Latin Manuscripts” under the supervision of Matthew James Driscoll.

 Yavuz completed her doctoral studies at the Institute for Medieval Studies at the University of Leeds (2016).
 Her thesis entitled the “Transmission and Adaptation of the Trojan Narrative in Frankish History between the Sixth and Tenth Centuries” was written under the guidance of Ian N. Wood and William T. Flynn.
 She received her BA in Comparative Literature at Istanbul Bilgi University (2001) and her MA in Medieval Studies at the University of Leeds (2003).
 Between her MA and PhD studies, from 2003 to 2011, she worked in Istanbul in arts and culture, publishing, and the higher education industry, primarily in corporate communication and marketing.

 Yavuz has authored articles on comparative literature as well as medieval culture and history, and edited books on art and culture as well as catalogues of modern and contemporary art exhibitions.
 As a writing, editing and translating professional, she has also done translations from English into Turkish and Turkish into English for over fifteen years.
-She also has presented papers at conferences in Europe and America, including Turkey, the UK, Denmark, the Netherlands, France, Austria, Brazil and the US.
+She also has presented papers at conferences in Europe and America, including Turkey, the UK, Denmark, the Netherlands, Iceland, France, Austria, Brazil and the US.